You can find links to all of the previous updates below.

 I will be using a few different tools for this, some free, some paid.

-I'm sure by know you will have heard about LTP, and for good reason.
+I’m sure by now you will have heard about LTP, and for good reason.
 It just works.

-This is my default keyword/competition research tool which saves me a ton of time when analysing markets and making a decision weather to target a keyword or not.
+This is my default keyword/competition research tool which saves me a ton of time when analyzing markets and making a decision whether to target a keyword or not.